rohan-paul/Awesome-JavaScript-Interviews/React/Hooks/useState-replace-componentWillReceiveProps-getDerivedStateFromProps.md

 ```

 Pere [Hooks Official Docs](https://reactjs.org/docs/hooks-reference.html) - **During the initial render, the returned state (state) is the same as the value passed as the first argument (initialState).
 During subsequent re-renders (i.e. after invoking a setState (like setCount or whatever) inside useEffect()), the first value returned by useState will always be, whatever is the most recent state after applying updates.**

-**useState** takes an initial state as an argument, and returns the current state and an updater function.

 The setState it returns is almost the same used by class components—it can accept a callback that gets the current state as an argument, but it doesn't automatically merge top-level object keys.